-College degrees may be associated with stable jobs and high salaries, but contrary to conventional wisdom, this is not always the case.
-Recent studies show that it takes the average college graduate three to six months to secure employment after graduation (University of Washington, 2021).
-Moreover, approximately 53% of college graduates are unemployed or are working in a job that does not require a bachelor’s degree (Federal Reserve Bank, 2021).
+Despite the common belief that college degrees lead to stable jobs and high salaries, recent research has shown that it can take college graduates three to six months to find work after graduation (University of Washington, 2021).
+Furthermore, it has been estimated that over half of college graduates are either unemployed or employed in positions that do not need a bachelor’s degree (Federal Reserve Bank, 2021).

 Postsecondary education graduates with work experience enter the labor market more smoothly (Oswald-Egg and Renold, 2020).
 Vocational education and training, as provided by technical schools, vocational colleges, and trade schools, give students an option aside from pursuing the traditional four-year university degree.